 That’s a lot of waste!

 Plus, think of the manufacturing, shipping, and packaging impact over the years.
-Cloth pads last for years, helping you keep your environmental footprint small and saving you from monthly trips to the store.
+Cloth menstrual pads last for years, helping you reduce your impact on the environment and saving you from monthly trips to the store.
 Make sure to choose a brand that’s plastic and nylon free, and uses only natural fibers.

-Once you build your full set of cloth pads, you’ll have reliable menstrual protection for years to come.
-Most are made to last for five years, but many women report that their pads have lasted much longer!
+Once you build your full set of cloth menstrual pads, you’ll have reliable menstrual protection for years to come.
+Most reusable menstrual pads are made to last for five years, but many women report that their pads have lasted much longer!
 Washable cloth pads are much more economical when compared to the cost of disposable products over your lifetime.

 Remember those 12,000 to 16,000 disposables the average woman will use?
 If she’s a buying box of 20 tampons or pads at $5 per box, she’ll throw away upwards of $3,000.

-It’s kind of like equipping your kitchen with ceramic plates: it would be tremendously expensive (not to mention wasteful!) to continuously purchase disposable paper plates, so we buy plates that we can use indefinitely.
+It’s kind of like equipping your kitchen with ceramic plates: it would be tremendously expensive (not to mention wasteful!) to continuously purchase disposable paper plates.

 How many pads will I need?